Nature spotting in Aberdeen and Aberdeenshire

 See leaping dolphins

 Torry Battery is where you’ll catch a glimpse of the world’s largest bottle nose dolphins leaping at the harbour mouth.
-You can also spot them at Aberdeen’s ancient fishing village, Footdee.
+You can also spot them at Aberdeen’s ancient fishing village, Footdee most commonly in spring, summer and autumn.

 Roe deer in ancient woodland

-Newburgh Beach is fantastic for a relaxing beach walk, so relaxing in fact that you’ll see seals chilling on the beach front.
-You’ll spot seals bobbing up out of the water as they come closer to get a better look at you.
+Newburgh Beach is fantastic for a relaxing beach walk, so relaxing in fact that you’ll see seals chilling all year round on the beach front.
+You’ll spot seals bobbing up out of the water as they come closer to get a better look at you. please note the importance of keeping a good distance between yourself and the seals to protect their safety - view the new guidance on how to act accordingly.

 Red deer on loch banks

 The banks of Loch Muick is a common location to see red deer taking a drink from the loch side and roaming their natural habitat.
+These incredible animals can be spotted throughout every season.
 Here you’ll also find the Glas-allt Shield, the hunting lodge built for Queen Victoria in 1868.

 Razor bills at Troup Head

-Razor bills are typically the most common inhabitant of Troup Head but porpoises, minke whales and dolphins have also been known to roam the waters nearby the cliffs.
+Razor bills are typically the most common inhabitant of Troup Head during spring, summer and autumn but porpoises, minke whales and dolphins have also been known to roam the waters nearby the cliffs.
 Throughout spring, the thousands of butterflies and wild floras create a vibrant showcase on the grasslands.
+Please note Troup Head is an unfenced, wild, clifftop reserve so please take care, especially when visiting with small children or dogs.

 Elegant swans on castle grounds